Instructions

 • 5 g dehydrated sourdough starter

-• 25 g room-temperature water
+• 20 g room-temperature water (filtered or spring)

-Let the mixture soak for 1 hour to rehydrate the culture.
+Stir well and let the mixture soak for 1 hour to rehydrate the culture.

-Cover the jar loosely (rest the lid on top or use a cloth — do not seal airtight).
+Cover the jar loosely (rest the lid on top or use a cloth, do not seal airtight).

 After the 1-hour soak, add: